albarji/neural-style-docker/README.md

 In order to take full advantage of the cudnn libraries (also included in the image) the options -backend cudnn -cudnn_autotune are always recommended.

+As an example, let's redraw Docker's logo in the famous style of Van Gogh's Starry Night:

+	nvidia-docker run --rm -v $(pwd):/images neural-style -backend cudnn -cudnn_autotune -content_image img/docker.png -style_image img/starryNight.jpg

 ### Generating variants

 Running the command

 	nvidia-docker run --rm --entrypoint python neural-style /neural-style/variants.py

-will generate several variants of the same image blends, for different neural-style parameters.
+will generate several variants of the same image blends, for different neural-style parameters that work well in general.
 This is useful for producing several versions of the same blend and afterwards hand-picking the best one.
 Run this command with the -h option to obtain usage help.

+For example, to generate different variants of Docker logo + Starry Night:

+	nvidia-docker run --rm -v $(pwd):/images --entrypoint python neural-style /neural-style/variants.py --contents img/docker.png --styles img/starryNight.jpg --outfolder .

 ## Use as server